yzhang993/learngit/readme.txt

-D
-01 i123 Change a Git is a version control system.
+Change a Git is a version control system.
 Git is a free software.
+I just want to say vim is hard to use.